yclas/guides/docs/Custom-fields.md

 *   [Create custome fields](Custom-fields-create-custom-fields.md)

-      -  Learn how to create the **3 main types of fields** that can be added to advertisements.
+      -  Learn how to create the 3 main types of fields that can be added to advertisements.

 *   [Integrated custome fields into selected categories](Custom-fields-how-to-integrate-your-custom-field-into-selected-categories.md)

-       - With this feature, you can **make any custom field apply to any category you select**.
+       - With this feature, you can make any custom field apply to any category you select.

 *   [EU VAT](Custom-fields-eu-vat.md)